AoshuangJi/AoshuangJi.github.io/index.md

 **Note:** I'm currently looking for a postdoc position during which I hope I can expand my skills as well as research scope.

+I have a strong backgroud in modeling atmosphereic photochemistry using 'Kasting 1-D model' written in FORTRAN.
+I'm eager to gain more experience in telescopic observations, 3-D dynamic modeling.

 ## Research interest

 Atmosphere evolution; Planetary science; Astrobiology; Climate modeling; Paleoclimate